2019 MIT ENERGY CONFERENCE

 Where was the conference held?

-The conference was held in the Grand Ballroom of the Boston Marriott Cambridge hotel, 50 Broadway, Cambridge, MA 02142.
-The Energy Showcase was held in rooms adjacent to the Grand Ballroom.
+The Grand Ballroom of the Boston Marriott Cambridge hotel, 50 Broadway, Cambridge, MA 02142.

-Industry professionals, students, researchers, engineers, academics, policymakers, analysts, and those who are enthusiastic about the future of energy and energy technologies.
-The conference was open to both domestic and international attendees.
+Industry professionals, students, researchers, engineers, academics, policymakers, analysts, and folks enthusiastic about the future of energy and energy technologies are all encouraged to attend.
+The conference is open to both domestic and international attendees.

-Those who were interested in speaking at the conference submitted a description about their background and what they'd be interested in speaking about through our contact form.
-Their submission was sent to our content team for consideration.
-Alternatively, proposals for poster presentations with an optional demonstration at the Energy Showcase (see next question) were also submitted through our contact form.
+Those who were interested in speaking at the conference submitted a description about their background and what they were interested in speaking about through our contact form.
+Their submission was sent to our content directors for consideration.
+Proposals for poster presentations with an optional demonstration at the Showcase (see next question) were also be submitted through our contact form.

 Were there paper or poster presentations?

 Poster presentations were welcomed to be submitted for the 2019 Conference.
 Poster and interactive presentations or demonstrations were featured at the Tech Showcase, held on the evening of April 4th.
 Prospective participants were invited contact us to let us know what they were interested in presenting and would be considered once the official call for Tech Showcase presenters began.